We extend a warm welcome and invitation to everyone visiting this site.

 When removing the flagstick lay it gently on the side of the Green.
 Do not throw it !

-Shake hands and be congratulatory at the end of the game.
+Shake hands at the end of the game.

 Never talk during another player's swing, or rattle your keys, cough, or make other noises.